AKJUS/StormByte/README.md

 ## Modules

-StormByte Library is composed by several modules:
+StormByte Library is composed of several modules:

 ### Base

-Base component is the most basic part of the library containing only templates, string helpers, and base exception framework.
+The Base component is the core of the library containing only templates, string helpers, and the base exception framework.

----

 ### Logger